ejazsyed/validation-issue/README.md

 ## Feature

+> [!Feature]
-- Automatically assign the labels based on the filled template.
+> Automatically assign the labels based on the filled template.
-- Automatically assign the responsible developer based on scenario.
+> Automatically assign the responsible developer based on scenario.
-- Automatically comment the issue.
+> Automatically comment the issue.

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

 > [!TIP]
 > Optional information to help a user be more successful.